French nobility: The Fronde and the Wars of Religion

 Economic studies of nobility in France at the end of the 18th century, reveal great differences in financial status at this time.
-A well-off family could earn 100,000–150,000 livres per year, although the most prestigious families could gain two or three times that much.
+A well-off family could earn 100,000–150,000 livres (₶) per year, although the most prestigious families could gain two or three times that much.
 For provincial nobility, yearly earnings of 10,000 livres permitted a minimum of provincial luxury, but most earned far less.
 The ethics of noble expenditure, the financial crises of the century and the inability of nobles to participate in most fields without losing their nobility contributed to their relative poverty.

 Guy Chaussinand-Nogaret divides the nobility of France into five distinct wealth categories, based on research into the capitation tax, which nobles were also subject to.
-The first category includes those paying over 500 livres in capitation and enjoying at least 50,000 l. in annual income.
+The first category includes those paying over 500 livres in capitation and enjoying at least 50,000₶ in annual income.
 250 families in total comprised this group, the majority living in Paris or at court.
-The second group numbered around 3,500 families with incomes between 10,000 l. and 50,000 l.
+The second group numbered around 3,500 families with incomes between 10,000₶ and 50,000₶.
 These were the rich provincial nobility.
 In the provinces, their incomes allowed them a lavish lifestyle, and they made up 13% of the nobility.
-The third group were the 7,000 families whose income was between 4,000 and 10,000 l. per annum, which allowed a comfortable life.
-In the fourth group, 11,000 noble families had between 1,000 and 4,000 l. per year.
+The third group were the 7,000 families whose income was between 4,000 and 10,000₶ per annum, which allowed a comfortable life.
+In the fourth group, 11,000 noble families had between 1,000 and 4,000₶ per year.
 They could still lead a comfortable life provided they were frugal and did not tend toward lavish expenditures.
-Finally in the fifth group were those with less than 1,000 l. per year; over 5,000 noble families lived at this level.
-Some of them had less than 500 l., and some others had 100 or even 50 l.
+Finally in the fifth group were those with less than 1,000₶ per year; over 5,000 noble families lived at this level.
+Some of them had less than 500₶, and some others had 100 or even 50₶.
 This group paid either no or very little capitation tax.

 The French Revolution

-At the beginning of the French Revolution, on 4 August 1789, the dozens of small dues that a commoner had to pay to the lord, such as the banalités of Manorialism, were abolished by the National Constituent Assembly; noble lands were stripped of their special status as fiefs; the nobility were subjected to the same taxation as their co-nationals, and lost their privileges (the hunt, seigneurial justice, funeral honors).
+At the beginning of the French Revolution, on 4 August 1789, the dozens of small dues that a commoner had to pay to the lord, such as the banalités of manorialism, were abolished by the National Constituent Assembly; noble lands were stripped of their special status as fiefs; the nobility were subjected to the same taxation as their co-nationals, and lost their privileges (the hunt, seigneurial justice, funeral honors).
 The nobles were, however, allowed to retain their titles.
 This did not happen immediately.
-Decrees of application had to be drafted, signed, promulgated and published in the Provinces, such that certain noble rights were still being applied well into 1791.
+Decrees of application had to be drafted, signed, promulgated and published in the provinces, such that certain noble rights were still being applied well into 1791.